 However, communicating change processes is not exclusively an IC responsibility.
 A number of departments take part.
 Internal communication should make change visible and manage employee response.
-But the support of executives is needed to develop a shared view of a particular issue and gain the trust of employees and middle-management.
-They are the key and should be empowered to communicate change processes appropriately.
+But the support of executives is needed in order to develop a shared view of a particular issue and gain the trust of employees and middle-management.
+They are the key and they should be empowered to communicate change processes appropriately.
 This way, everyone feels involved and internal communication can focus more on its essential tasks.

 2. Reducing Complexity: An Important Trend for Internal Communication in 2023

 Complexity is one of the most significant characteristics of today's VUCA world.
 The number of alternative key strategy points is constantly increasing, and one decision immediately determines the next.
-The enormous interconnectedness makes it difficult to establish how business priorities interact.
+This enormous interconnectedness makes it difficult to establish how business priorities interact.
 With all these decision variants, conflicting interests and dilemmas grow.
 It becomes difficult to maintain an overview at all.

 This also affects companies.
 There are numerous elements that contribute to complexity in organizations: